-When considering beer glasses, we want two main areas of performance to be accomplished.
+When considering beer glasses, we considered two main areas of performance.
 We want the vessel to enhance the presentation of our beverage of choice, and we want it to be practical in our home.
 Therefore, we rated each glass on its performance in four key metrics discussed below; Beer Presentation, Versatility, Ease of Cleaning, and Durability.

 This metric is all about satisfaction.
-Beer should be satisfying, and its delivery device should live up to this purpose, too.
+Beer should be satisfying, and its delivery vessel should help to enhance that.
 More directly, this metric speaks to how the shape of the glasses tickles your nose and tongue.
 Beer glasses come in all different shapes with different attributes to open up the floral nature of the hops, a huge component in the overall experience.
 These shapes, including the diameter and thickness of the glass's mouth, also affect the way the beer travels across your tongue, hitting different taste receptors and supplying varying amounts of oxygen.
 All in all, this metric assesses how well the vessel lives up to its bubbly contents.

-A glass's fun-factor also plays into beer presentation.
+A glass's fun factor also plays into beer presentation.
 The can-shaped Libbey Pint 2-Pack is just the thing to tickle the senses of our testers.
-A shape most of us have not drunk out of before in glass form, we appreciated the sense of youthfulness found while drinking from it.
+A shape most of us had not yet drunk from in glass form, we appreciated the sense of youthfulness found while drinking from it.

 Our test methods involved pouring and tasting a wide variety of brew styles in each vessel.
 To push versatility a step further, we also filled each with non-alcoholic and non-carbonated beverages like water, milk, and in one instance, tea.

 No-frills shaker pints like the Kitchen Lux Pint are staples for do-it-all drinkware.
-These jack-of-all-trade glasses handle pretty much any style of beer, as proven by their ubiquitous appearance in bars and breweries.
-We had no problem serving glasses of milk, water, juice, and Bloody Marys in this option, too.
-If you're looking for a utility player in your drinkware, these shaker pints do the trick and keep costs down, too.
+These jack-of-all-trade glasses handle pretty much any beer style, as proven by their ubiquitous appearance in bars and breweries.
+We had no problem serving glasses of milk, water, juice, and Bloody Marys in this option.
+If you're looking for a utility player in your drinkware, these shaker pints do the trick and keep costs down.

 As for the Chefcaptain Dimple Stein, it is the only model we tested that is really suited to handling hot beverages.
 Tea, hot mulled wine, hot cider, hot chocolate—we happily drank all these from this mug, made possible by the large handle and thick glass walls.